 Finding and solving defects generally improves the quality of the system for the Go Live.
 With every solved defect the system contains less errors.
 However, the test results also say something about the quality in a more general sense.

 Parts of the system with many errors - be it customised transactions, interfaces or reports - may be of a lower quality than parts with none or few defects.
 When many urgent test findings are found within an important system component, it makes sense to take a closer look at this component.
 For this reason, it is important to 'link' defects to the system part (requirement, SAP transaction, interface, reporting, etc) to which it applies.
 This gives you more insight into the overall quality.
 This insight is needed to give a positive advice to the Go Live.

-When it comes to collaborating with different departments or even external parties, most "lists" no longer suffice.
-Testersuite is an example of a user-friendly tool for recording test results, among other things.
-Such a tool adds a lot in the field of traceability and handling via workflows.
-Testersuite FREE is a free product with which you can get to work within two minutes with all those involved in the test process.
-With this, lists with defects in Excel, Sharepoint or even by mail are no longer of this time.
+When collaboration with different departments or even external parties is required, most "lists" no longer suffice.
+Testersuite is an example of a user-friendly tool for recording test findings, among other things.
+Such a tool adds a lot in terms of traceability and handling via workflows.
+Testersuite FREE is a free product that lets you get started within two minutes with everyone involved in the testing process.
+With it, lists of defects in Excel, Sharepoint or even by mail are out of date.